barfowl/OpenSubdiv/documentation/bfr_overview.rst

 ==============================

-*Bfr* is an alternate API layer that treats a subdivision mesh provided by a client as a piecewise parameteric surface primitive (see docs).
+*Bfr* is an alternate API layer that treats a subdivision mesh provided by a client as a piecewise parametric surface primitive (see docs).

 The name *Bfr* derives from the fact that the concepts and classes of this interface all relate to the "base faces" of a mesh.
-Concepts such as parameterization, evaluation and tessellation all refer to and are embodied by classes that deal with a specific face of the original unrefined mesh.
+Concepts such as *parameterization*, *evaluation* and *tessellation* all refer to and are embodied by classes that deal with a specific face of the original unrefined mesh.

 The *Bfr* interfaces allow the limit surface for a single face to be identified and evaluated independently of all other faces without any global pre-processing.
-While concepts and utilities from the *Far* interface are used internally, their complexity is hidden.
+While concepts and utilities from the *Far* interface are used internally, the details of their usage hidden.
 There is no need to coordinate adaptive refinement with tables of patches, stencils, Ptex indices, patch maps, etc.

 The resulting evaluation interface is much simpler, more flexible and more scalable than those assembled with the *Far* classes -- providing